davcortez/wordpress-security-101/README.md

-# wordpress-security-101
+# Wordpress Security Talk [Updated]
-Wordpress Security Talk [Updated]
+This repo contains the presentation of the talk Wordpress Security 101.